trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 ansible-playbook site.yml -i inventories/production/hosts.yml -t backup
 ```

-The system will intelligently recover services to their original state after backup completion, regardless of success or failure.
-This ensures services are properly restored to their pre-backup state, maintaining the expected service availability through state-aware recovery handlers.
+The system will intelligently roll back services to their original state after backup completion, regardless of success or failure.
+This ensures services are properly returned to their pre-backup state, maintaining the expected service availability through state-aware rollback handlers.

 ### Configuration Options